Insights

 Watersheds to Waves

-Watersheds to Waves examines the connections between rivers, coastlines, and communities, showing how upstream conditions shape nearshore water quality.
-During rain events, rivers carry sediment, bacteria, nutrients, and other contaminants from inland landscapes directly to the places where people surf, swim, and spend time in the ocean.
-Awareness is a beginning, exploring how attention and care support the waters people love to be in.
+During rain events, rivers carry sediment, bacteria, nutrients, and other contaminants from inland landscapes directly to the places where we surf, swim, and spend time in the ocean.
+Upstream conditions shape nearshore water quality, and shows the connection between rivers, coastlines, and communities.
+Awareness is a beginning, exploring how our attention and care support the waters we love.

 Mangroves: A Foundation of Coastal Resilience